-At just nine years old, Kelly served as the chairperson of TPak International, a company with nearly $1 million in orders for the thigh packs Kelly designed.
+At just nine years old, Kelly served as the chairperson of TPak International, a company with nearly $1 million in orders for the thigh packs she designed.
 “I had no idea this was going to be such a success,” she said.

 Kelly even talked about her product and her future plans with the likes of Massachusetts Congressman John Tierney and Pentagon officials, including the Secretary of the Army.
-She even met President Bush between meetings.
+She even met the then President Bush between meetings.

 “I met with [The Pentagon] to see if the army can use my invention for military purposes,” said Kelly.
 “They liked my idea so much, they set up an appointment with special operations at MacDill Air Force Base in Tampa, Florida.
 I flew down there and met with many military professionals.
 They are looking into giving me a research and development contract.”